b0gdanw/AppleScripts/README.md

 SortText.scpt takes the text from clipboard, sorts it and copies the sorted text back into clipboard

+Unpack-Repack-PKG.scpt unpack a pgk file, repack the folder into a pkg file without signature

 Introduction to AppleScript Language Guide https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/introduction/ASLR_intro.html